Apollo99-Games/vector-calculator/README.md

 - Calculate Dot Product
 - Calculate Addition
 - Calculate subtraction
-- Find the angle between two vectors
+- Find the angle between two vectors (for this question round to the nearest whole number)
 - Complex, which is a mix of add, subtract, scalar multiples, and Cross Product
 - To see the correct answer, type in “answer.”
 - If the final answer is a vector, put it in vector format: [4, 3, 6]
 - If the final answer is a scalar, don't put square brackets: -56
-- Don't use decimals; use fractions for angles that are round to nearest the integer.
+- Don't use decimals; use fractions.

 # Using the Vector Calculator for your own projects: